Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 11. What does Lexical scope means?

 Lexical scope means the scope in which a item is created .
-In other words area where your item defination lies is called lexical sope of that item .Any item is accessible to the code which is in its lexical scope .
+In other words area where your item definition lies is called lexical scope of that item .Any item is accessible to the code which is in its lexical scope .

 ```javascript
 // Define a function: